 Drain the pasta and shake well to remove the excess water.

-Add the hot pasta, butter, salt, and parsley to the bowl with the asparagus and carrots.
-Fold together gently.
+Add the hot pasta to the bowl with the scampi butter and vegetables.
+Stir well.

 |% Daily Value|